 When I left Taiwan three decades ago, Sparrows and Swallows are probably the only two common birds that I knew.
 I lived in the city and was stuffed in the tightly-wedged condominium type of tall buildings.
-Trees were a luxury, not mentioning birds.
-Now I have the pleasure looking at trees and greens all day long where the birds dwell.
-Starting from backyard birds, I am now gaining more interest in finding birds in the more wild and natural habitat.
+Trees were a luxury, not to mention birds.
+Now I have the pleasure of looking at trees and greens all day long where the birds dwell.
+Starting from backyard birds, I am now gaining more interest in finding birds in the more wild and natural habitats.
 For one thing, shooting birds from a feeder is not very rewarding.

 On this 3-day trip to Malheur Wildlife Refuge, I saw total 56 different kinds of birds and half of them are new to me.
 Above are just a few examples.
 Can you believe it?